cliffordx/legalbai/pages/ROC_Annotated___PART_1___Rule 18.md

 	- <ins>A representative may appear on behalf of a party, but must be fully authorized in writing to enter into an amicable settlement, to submit to alternative modes of dispute resolution, and to enter into stipulations or admissions of facts and documents.</ins>
 - **SECTION 5.** Effect of failure to appear. id:: 630798b2-8951-49e9-aee3-5e8cc9d95172
-	- <ins>When duly notified</ins>, the failure of the plaintiff <ins>and counsel</ins> to appear without valid cause when so required, pursuant to the next preceding [S]ection, shall cause the dismissal of the action.
+	- When duly notified, the failure of the plaintiff <ins>and counsel</ins> to appear without valid cause when so required, pursuant to the next preceding [S]ection, shall cause the dismissal of the action.
 	- The dismissal shall be with prejudice, unless otherwise ordered by the court.
 	- A similar failure on the part of the defendant <ins>and counsel</ins> shall be cause to allow the plaintiff to present his <ins>or her</ins> evidence _ex parte_ <ins>within ten (10) calendar days from termination of the pre- trial</ins>, and the court to render judgment on the basis <ins>of the evidence offered</ins>.
 (5a)
 - **SECTION 6.** Pre-trial brief.
+  id:: 6520ff2a-3f30-4114-9b78-708385ae01d8
-	- The parties shall file with the court and serve on the adverse party, in such manner as shall ensure their receipt thereof at least three (3) <ins>calendar</ins> days before the date of the pre-trial, their respective pre-trial briefs which shall contain, among others:
+	- The parties shall file with the court and serve on the adverse party, in such manner as **shall** ensure their receipt thereof at least three (3) <ins>calendar</ins> days before the date of the pre-trial, their respective pre-trial briefs which shall contain, among others:
 		- (a) A concise statement of the case and the reliefs prayed for;
 		- (b) A summary of admitted facts and proposed stipulation of facts;
 		- (c) The main factual and legal issues to be tried or resolved;